-HARVEST NOTES: With no time right now to create a real "blog" I am keeping more of a journal of our harvest years.
+HARVEST NOTES: This is a rather on again/off again journal of our harvests over the years.
+Most recent entries are at the top.
 Scroll down to the bottom for harvest notes of old.

 5/14/13 Wow!
 What a season!
 As I expected, fast and furious.
 Our first official day was May 4th (average start date is April 18th!).
 Sap is high in sugar and abundant - that is good, as it looks like it could be a short harvest!
 But there is snow in the forecast ...

 4/29/13We are headed for our latest harvest ever...it's been a long, cold spring.
 Temp last night was 18 degrees F. Sap starts to flow a bit in the afternoon, but many trees are still dry.
 All the tubing/vacuum trees are tapped up and we are collecting a bit of sap from them, but the buckets are still on the ground, waiting for better flow.
 The crew has been putting in gravity lines for more taps; if we are going to have a short one, we just have to tap more trees!